darrenj/me/manager-readme.md

 ### Open Door Policy
 I have an **open-door policy** and will provide regular [office hour](https://www.atteline.com/the-power-of-office-hours/) time for everyone across my teams.

 If you need me, I'm available.
 Don't hesitate to reach out at any time *regardless* of where you sit across my teams.
+I know this might seem daunting, I've been there myself, but you really should take full advantage.
+I will always make the time.

 ### Decision Making & Communication